Glastonbury Festival 1990

-Glastonbury Festival of Contempory Performing Arts 1990 was attended by 70,000 with tickets costing £38.
+Glastonbury Festival of Contemporary Performing Arts 1990 was attended by 70,000 with tickets costing £38.

 Following the 1990 festival, violence flared between security guards and new age travellers in what became known as "The Battle of Yeoman's Bridge".

 Eavis was also facing increasing battles from locals over the festival, with no festival taking place in 1991.
 Both pressures are captured in the 1992 Channel 4 documentary Showdown at Glastonbury.

 Glastonbury 90 is a 1999 live album release of a 1990 concert by Hawkwind.